aQaTL/MAL/README.md

 CATEGORY:
    Config

-OPTIONS:
-   --id  Select entry by id instead of by title
 ```

 For example, to select "Naruto", type `mal sel naruto` (case insensitive).
-If `sel` is given no arguments, it will just display info about currently selected entry
+If `sel` is given no arguments, it will open a fuzzy search cui (console gui).
-(if there's one).

 #### Update entry